 Scott Walker – Consultant Private Client Solicitor at Richard Nelson LLP

-Scott is a solicitor and Visiting Lecturer at the University of Law specialising in Wills, Probate, Trusts, Tax, Court of Protection and Vulnerable Client matters.
-He has been involved in the area of Wills and Probate since 2007 and qualified as a solicitor in 2013.
-He is also a full accredited member of Solicitors for the Elderly (currently rebranding to the Association of Lifetime Lawyers) as well as an Associate Member of the Professional Speaking Association.
+He has specialised in the area of Wills and Probate since 2007 and qualified as a solicitor in 2013.
+Scott is a full accredited member of the Association of Lifetime Lawyers as well as an Associate Member of the Professional Speaking Association.